 G) education to a safe use of technology

-Some organizations that work in education have created their own online web site in order to spread their ideas in the internet.
+Some organizations that work in education have created their own online website in order to spread their ideas on the internet.

-Teachers can find already prepared lessons which they can just study, download and submit to the class.
+Teachers can find already prepared lessons that they can just study, download and submit to the class.
 There are also inspiring posters to stick to the schools’ halls and great awareness-raising videos.

 H) new frontiers (ER)

 The so-called ER (Extended Reality) is an umbrella term in which we find AR (augmented reality) and VR (virtual reality).
 Both are useful instruments to help students in their learning.

 At this link, you can discover more about our “Digital Game-Based Learning & Augmented Reality for Schools” course.